daikw/yak-shaver.com/README.md

 # yak-shaver.com

-This repository contains a simple Next.js site that is exported as a static site and deployed to GitHub Pages via GitHub Actions.
+This repository contains a simple static site built with Vite, React and TypeScript.
+The site is deployed to GitHub Pages using GitHub Actions.

 ## Local development